vsco/dcdr/README.md

 ### Caveat

 Feature flags and remote configuration are hard problems to solve in the general sense.
 Most organizations will have many corner cases unique to their own infrastructure and policies that are cumbersome to solve in an abstract way.
 Decider is an extracted set of flexible libraries that we at [VSCO](http://vsco.co) have developed over the past year that have worked well for us in solving these issues.

 This package does not set out to solve problems such as authentication or ACLs for your features but It does aim to provide enough of the tooling and libraries so that you can do so yourself.

-## Integrations

-### Consul
-Decider provides an adapter for the [Consul](http://consul.io) client to distribute feature flags throughout your cluster.
-All Consul configuration environment variables are used to ensure that Decider can be used anywhere a `consul agent` can be run.
-Decider uses a [`key-prefix`](https://www.consul.io/docs/agent/watches.html) Watch of the store and then writes the resulting key/value tree to a flat JSON file when changes are observed.
-Clients then observe this file using `fsnotify` and reload their internal feature maps accordingly.

-For more info see the `dcdr watch` command.

 ### Scopes
 In order to allow for expanding use cases and to avoid naming collisions, Decider provides arbitrary scoping of feature flags.
 An example use case would be providing separate features sets according to country code or mobile platform.
 Additionally, multiple Decider instances can be run within a cluster with separate namespaces and key sets by configuring [`config.hcl`](#configuration).